tomjoht/tomjoht.github.io/_restapicourse/docapis_doc_response_codes.md

 HTTP response codes in the header of the response will indicate whether the operation was successful.
 The HTTP status codes are just abbreviations for longer messages.

 ## Common status codes follow standard protocols
 Most REST APIs follow a standard protocol for response headers.
-For example, `200` isn't just an arbitrary code decided upon by the Mashape Weather API developers. `200` is a univerally accepted code for a successful HTTP request.
+For example, `200` isn't just an arbitrary code decided upon by the Mashape Weather API developers. `200` is a universally accepted code for a successful HTTP request.

 You can see a list of common [REST API status codes here](http://www.restapitutorial.com/httpstatuscodes.html) and a [general list of HTTP status codes here](http://en.wikipedia.org/wiki/List_of_HTTP_status_codes
 ).